ankrutik/notes/literature/Reading Like A Writer.md

 - Cadence and rhythm of a sentence
 	- Read the sentence aloud
 	- Say it silently word by word in your mind
-- diagramming sentences
+- Diagramming sentences
 	- Map them into instantly, visible and comprehensible charts
 	- Account for each word
 	- Keep track of which phrase is modifying, which noun
 	- Which clause follows which  antecedent
-- questions during revision
+- Questions during revision
 	- Is this the best word I can find?
 	- Is my meaning clear?
 	- Can a word of phrase be cut without sacrificing anything essential?
 	- Is it grammatical?
 - The writer is the host and the reader is the guest
-	- The writer will follow the etiquette to make the readers more comfortable,
+	- The writer will follow the etiquette to make the readers more comfortable
-	- especially if The writer wants to serve them, something they are not expecting
+	- especially if the writer wants to serve them something they are not expecting
 - Struck and White’s *The elements of style*
 - The concept of clarity is a higher ideal than grammatical correctness
 - Style manual will tell you what not to do whereas literature teaches by a positive model